aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 # Description

-This page contains instructions for creating a deployment of Aqua CSP (Cloud native Security Platform) on an Amazon ECS EC2 cluster.
-It will deploy all Aqua products in one ECS cluster (All-In-One) with advance configurations like separate DB for Audit, SSL enablement for Aqua console, active-active mode.
+This page contains instructions for creating a deployment of Aqua Enterprise on an Amazon ECS EC2 cluster.
+It will deploy all Aqua Enterprise components in one ECS cluster with advanced configurations like a separate DB for Audit, SSL enablement for the Aqua console, and active-active Server mode.

 For high availability, you must deploy Aqua on 2 availability zones (AZs).

-These instructions are applicable to all versions of Aqua CSP.
+These instructions are applicable to all versions of Aqua Enterprise.

 Your deployment will create these services:
  - Aqua Server, deployed with an Amazon Application Load Balancer
  - Aqua Database, created on a new Amazon RDS instance, which includes 7 days of rolling backups
  - Aqua Audit Database, created on a new Amazon RDS instance, which includes 7 days of rolling backups
  - Aqua Gateways (2), each on a separate subnet, deployed with a Network Load Balancer
- - Aqua Enforcer, each on an ECS Instance.
+ - Aqua Enforcer, each on an ECS instance

 In addition, it will create an IAM role for giving the Aqua Server access to ECR (Elastic Container Registry).

-A CloudFormation template is used to deploy Aqua CSP.
+A CloudFormation template is used to deploy Aqua Enterprise.
 This can be done either with the AWS CloudFormation Management Console or the AWS Command Line interface, as explained below.

-# Requirements
+## Requirements

- - An ECS cluster with at least 2 instance are registered.
+ - An ECS cluster with at least 2 instances registered
  - A VPC with at least 2 subnets
- - From Aqua Security: your Aqua credentials (username and password) and CSP License Token
+ - From Aqua Security: your Aqua credentials (username and password) and Enterprise License Token

-# Before deployment
+## Before deployment

 1. Login to the Aqua Registry with your Aqua credentials:
    `docker login registry.aquasec.com -u <AQUA_USERNAME> -p <AQUA_PASSWORD>`
-2. Pull the Aqua product images for the Server, Gateway and Enforcer with these commands.
+2. Pull the Aqua product images for the Server (Console), Gateway and Aqua Enforcer with these commands.
    ```
    docker pull registry.aquasec.com/console:{version}
    docker pull registry.aquasec.com/gateway:{version}